rage/programming-23/data/part-11/4-more-recursion-examples.md

 <programming-exercise name='OrderBook' tmcname='part11-18_order_book'>

-In this exercise you will write two different classes, which will in turn form the backbone of the _following_ exercise, where you will write an interactive application.
+In this exercise you will write two different classes, which will in turn form the backbone of the programming exercise which follows this one, where you will write an interactive application.

 ## Task

-Please write the class `Task` which models a single task in a software company's likst of tasks.
+Please write a class named `Task` which models a single task in a software company's list of tasks.
 Tasks have
 - a description
 - an estimate of the hours required for completing the task
 - the name of the programmer assigned to the task